 What is the difference between an asphalt overlay and a resurfacing?

 Trick question!
 There is not a difference between these commonly mixed up words.
-Many times the word resurfacing can be misconstrued with seal coating, which provides mainly aesthetic value rather than structural.
+Many times the word resurfacing can be misconstrued with seal coating, which provides mainly aesthetic and protection value rather than structural repair.

 While all these characteristics are helpful, it must be stated that one shortcoming of an asphalt overlay is that it doesn’t last as long as a full reconstruction.